eminentspoon/mws-restaurant-stage-1/README.md

 #### Important project prerequisites

-1 - **Important:** _The grunt taskrunner uses ImageMagick to create images for different viewports.
+1 - The grunt taskrunner uses ImageMagick to create images for different viewports.
 This will **need** to be installed for the project to be able to be run.
-Please see [here](https://www.imagemagick.org/script/download.php) for installation details for your platform_.
+Please see [here](https://www.imagemagick.org/script/download.php) for installation details for your platform.

+2 - The project relies on the API server for [stage 2](https://github.com/eminentspoon/mws-restaurant-stage-2) to be running on port 1337 on the same machine as this site.

+#### Building the project

 The project has been set up as an npm project.
 In order to get the required dependencies, run: